Calseto/DompeKid/README.md

 - Private DIY API Called YoungSavers - Running on Local Machine

 # Description
-- this is a simple app , made as a prototype to be used to help keep at learning from early age about digital modeny management
+- this is a simple app , made as a prototype to be used to help keep kid at learning from early age about digital money management
 - helping parent to help manage and monitor their child spending

 # Features